Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Numerical studies

-\textit{Level spacing analysis and {IPR}.---} To investigate the localization properties of the present model, we first perform the LSA by full-diagonalization of the Hamiltonian $H$ in Eq.(\ref{Creutz}), under the periodic boundary condition.
-In the LSA, we employ the usual unfolding analysis \cite{Santos} to obtain a clear probability distribution of the level spacing of the energy eigenvalues.
-Here, our interest is in the disorder-free and weak-disorder regimes.
-In performing the LSA for the disorder-free case ($\mu=0$), it is important to note that the system has the translational symmetry.
+We first perform the LSA by full-diagonalization of the Hamiltonian $H$ in Eq.(\ref{Creutz}), under the periodic boundary condition.
+In the LSA, we employ the usual unfolding analysis \cite{Santos}.
+In the unfolding method \cite{Takaishi}, we first prepare a set of energy-eigenvalue spectrum $\{E_{i} \}$ ($i=1,2,\cdots, N_{D}$; $N_{D}$ is the Hilbert space dimension) in ascending order, and then calculate the average level spacing of the original spectrum $\{E_{i} \}$ such as $\Delta E=(N_{D}-1)^{-1}(E_{N_{D}}-E_{1})$.
+By using $\Delta E$, we define a new level spacing set $\{s_{i} \}$ as $s_{i}=(E_{i+1}-E_{i})/\Delta E$.
+From the set $\{s_{i} \}$, we obtain the statistical distribution $P(s)$, which is to be compared with the level statistics of the random matrix theory.
+When we use multiple realizations (samples) of the disorder, we average $P(s)$ with respect to them to obtain the final result of $P(s)$.

+On performing the LSA for the disorder-free case ($\mu=0$), it is important to note that the system has the translational symmetry.
 This symmetry generally leads to numerous degeneracies in the energy eigenvalues.
 Because of the degeneracies, it is not simple to obtain the probability distributions of the level spacing without ambiguities \cite{Nieuwenburg,Schulz}.
 To avoid this difficulty, we consider the cases with small but finite disorders.
-In the presence of disorders, even those that are extremely weak, the degeneracies of the energy eigenvalues are solved, and subsequently, we can obtain a clear probability distribution of the level spacing, which substantially captures the characteristics of the disorder-free system.
-In practical calculations, we consider the upper and lower chains with length $L=16$ and number of particle $N=4$ (i.e., the filling factor is $1/8$).
-The Hilbert space dimension expanded by the Fock state is $35960$, and we discard the top and bottom 10$\%$ of the energy eigenvalues to obtain a clear distribution.
-From the LSA, we examine the localization properties of the system.
+In the presence of disorders, even those that are extremely weak, the degeneracies of the energy eigenvalues are solved.
+In practical calculations, we consider the upper and lower chains with length $L=16$ and number of particle $N=4$ \cite{numerics1}.
+From the LSA, one can examine the localization properties of the system.
 In general, for an ensemble of localized states, the probability distribution exhibits Poisson statistics, such as $P_{P}(s)\propto\exp(-s)$, where $s$ denotes the unfolded level spacing.
-Contrastingly, for an ensemble of delocalized (extended) states, the probability distribution is to be Gaussian unitary ensemble (GUE), with characteristics such as $P_{G}(s)\propto s^2\exp(-4s^{2}/\pi)$ \cite{RM1,RM2,RM3,RM4,RM5,Alet,Oganesyan,Shukle1,Shukle2,GOE}.
+Contrastingly, for an ensemble of delocalized (extended) states, the probability distribution is to be GUE, with characteristics such as $P_{G}(s)\propto s^2\exp(-4s^{2}/\pi)$ \cite{RM1,RM2,RM3,RM4,RM5,Alet,Oganesyan,Shukle1,Shukle2,GOE}.